Magistrate Court Fine

 Court Fines and setting up a payment arrangement

-If a Warrant of Control has been passed to a Marston Holdings Ltd, Collectica Ltd, Swift Credit Services or Excel Civil Enforcement, this page explains what you should do and how to set up a payment arrangement.
+If a Warrant of Control has been passed to a Marston Group, Collectica Ltd, Swift Credit Services or Excel Civil Enforcement, this page explains how to set up a payment arrangement.
 The page can be accessed here.

 Court fines…can a bailiff force entry?